Motor racing-Brazil grid penalty another blow to Hamilton's title hopes | Sports-Games

 Lewis Hamilton will take a five-place grid penalty for Sunday's Sao Paulo Grand Prix in another blow to the Briton's hopes of winning a record eighth Formula One world championship this season.

 Verstappen started the Russian Grand Prix in September from the back of the grid, finishing second, due to power unit penalties.
-Team boss Christian Horner saw no need for Red Bull, who are only a point behind Mercedes in the constructors' championship, to take any further engine penalties.
+Team boss Christian Horner saw no need for Red Bull, who are only a point behind Mercedes in the constructors' championship, to take any further engines.

 "It's entirely understandable that Mercedes would strategically decide to take that penalty here, which they will incur on Sunday," he told Sky Sports television.
 "We're just focused on ourselves and do the best job we can.
 "All things being normal, we expect to get to the end of the year with the combustion engines that we have.